 In this regard, the burden to create an environment that fosters innovative ideas for accountants lies in the C-suite.
 Specifically, the CEO should lead the innovation, generating new ideas and approaches to traditional problems.

-As CEO, it is your responsibility to encourage the adoption of innovative accounting solutions and processes not only for your finance and accounting team, but also for the rest of your organisation.
+Ultimately, It’s the responsibility of the firm’s management to encourage the adoption of innovative accounting solutions and processes not only for your finance and accounting team, but also for the rest of your organisation.
 According to Wired, these efforts include the following kinds of innovation:

 1. Innovating Processes and New Technologies